Prephouse/backend/README.md

 We use the [marshmallow] library to declare the schemas for our HTTP query parameters, request body and response data, and to validate those data against the relevant schemas.
-The schemas are located in the [schemas](prephouse/schemas) directory.
-Each Python module in that directory should correspond to a single Flask blueprint.
+The schemas are located in the [schemas](prephouse/schemas) package.
+Each Python module in that package should correspond to a single Flask blueprint.

 Before retrieving the HTTP query parameters and request body, you should call the `validate` method on the corresponding schema.
 If marshmallows returns errors in the validation process, then the API should abort